CNRS Humanities & Social Sciences

 Deputy Scientific Direction

-Sections 31 Humankinds and environments: evolution, interactions - Section 32 Ancient and medieval worlds
+Section 33 Humankinds and environments : evolution, interactions (managed by the Institute of Ecology and Environment) - Section 34 Ancient and medieval worlds

 International

-Open science, scientific publishing and research data - Houses of Human Sciences and Institutes
+Houses of Human Sciences and Institutes - IR/IR*

 GIS IReSP (Scientific Interest Group - Institute for Public Health Research)